Rise to Success: Career Highlights of Spike Lee

 2018: BlacKkKlansman Premiere and Release

 In 2018, Spike Lee's film BlacKkKlansman premiered at the Cannes Film Festival, winning the Grand Prix.
-The film was released in North America in August 2018 and received widespread critical acclaim.
+The film, a true crime drama set in the 1970s, was released in North America later that year to widespread critical acclaim.

 In 2018, Spike Lee's film BlacKkKlansman won the Grand Prix at the Cannes Film Festival.